VMK11/sparkify-customer-churn-prediction-udacity-master/README.md

 Finally, an app is built where someone can enter the information about the user and get a classification of whether or not that user will chrun or not along with a probability estimate based on the model prediction.

 ## Results
-The GBTClassifier were used to predict churn users and got the following performance:
+The GBTClassifier were used to predict churn users and got the following performance - Consider the low performance because of the lack of time and computational resources:

 Accuracy: 0.7658227848101266
 Precision: 1.0